-Consumer Confidence in New Zealand averaged 110.73 points from 1988 until 2021, reaching an all time high of 130.90 points in the second quarter of 1994 and a record low of 79.10 points in the first quarter of 1991.
+Consumer Confidence in New Zealand averaged 109.78 points from 1988 until 2022, reaching an all time high of 130.90 points in the second quarter of 1994 and a record low of 75.60 points in the fourth quarter of 2022.
 This page provides the latest reported value for - New Zealand Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-New Zealand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+New Zealand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Consumer Confidence in New Zealand is expected to be 99.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in New Zealand to stand at 103.00 in 12 months time.
-In the long-term, the New Zealand Consumer Confidence is projected to trend around 105.00 points in 2022, according to our econometric models.
+Consumer Confidence in New Zealand is expected to be 81.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.